25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 Share

 IELTS Pie Chart vocabulary is essential for Writing Task 1 success.
 If you’re preparing for the IELTS exam and find pie charts confusing, you’re not alone.
 Many students struggle with describing proportions, comparisons, and percentages clearly.
-The good news?
-With the right vocabulary, you can turn that struggle into a strength.

 Why Vocabulary Matters in IELTS Pie Chart Descriptions

-• A wide range of appropriate vocabulary
+• Show a wide range of vocabulary

-• Variation to avoid repetition
+• Vary expressions to avoid repetition

 IELTS Pie Chart Vocabulary: Grouped by Function